Additional reporting by Anisa Williams

 In Westchester, it isn’t an exaggeration to say that farmers’ markets often serve as the beating heart of our communities, so it’s a good thing the market spirit doesn’t go into hibernation when the weather grows cold.
-Here are eight of our favorite markets that are open and stocked all winter long.
+Here are seven of our favorite markets that are open and stocked all winter long.

 131 Southside Ave, Hastings-on-Hudson